Why I’m not that worried about microplastics (yet)

 In a Baltimore plastic injection molding facility, five employees were confirmed to have developed Legionnaires’ Disease, with one worker dying 20.

-While these add to the proof of the danger of plastics, they don’t provide clear, dose-dependent evidence of harm at exposure levels outside of plastic factories.
+While these add to the proof of the danger of plastics and show their danger at high doses, they don’t provide clear, dose-dependent evidence of harm at the levels you and I are exposed to outside of plastic factories.

 Part 3: Additives

-While the evidence for microplastics harming our health is still being collected, it seems that the additives in plastic like BPA, phthalates, and Pfas, (found both in microplastics and large plastics) are a lot more conclusively dangerous.
+While the evidence for microplastics harming our health is still being collected, it seems that the additives in plastic like BPA, phthalates, and Pfas, (found both in microplastics and large plastics) are agreed upon by everybody to be dangerous.

 five types of plastic additives graphic